Meet Love Island 2020 contestant Mike Boateng – former footballer linked to a TV star

 Twelve extra potential companions are jetting out to a luxurious villa within the hopes of discovering love on Winter Love Island 2020.

-This 12 months, that features Mike Boateng, a 24-year-old police officer working in Better Manchester and in search of a severe relationship.
+This 12 months, that features Mike Boateng, a 24-year-old police officer working in Larger Manchester and searching for a severe relationship.

-Actuality followers could keep in mind Mike’s brother, Samuel Boateng, as one among Lord Sugar’s candidates on 2016’s collection of The Apprentice.
+Actuality followers could keep in mind Mike’s brother, Samuel Boateng, as one among Lord Sugar’s candidates on 2016’s sequence of The Apprentice.

 Previous to becoming a member of the police pressure, Mike had a profession in soccer and at one level performed for Sheffield United alongside present Everton ahead Dominic Calvert-Lewin.

-See who’s becoming a member of Mike with our Love Island 2020 contestants checklist.
+See who’s becoming a member of Mike with our Love Island 2020 contestants record.

 Age: 24